What Is Blended Learning? Definition, Models and Benefits

 4. Communicate With Families

-Before parents begin emailing with the “What is blended learning?” question, teachers should proactively explain the new model and methods they are incorporating in and out of the classroom.
-Families may be confused by the choice and the amount of technology their students are using because it is not a model with which they are familiar.
-By sharing about the benefits of blended learning early and often, however, teachers can educate families on new learning methods.
+Teachers should proactively explain the new model and methods they are incorporating in and out of the classroom.
+Families may be confused by the choice and the amount of technology their students are using.
+By sharing the benefits of blended learning early and often, however, teachers can educate families on new learning methods.

 5. Recruit Other Teachers